Ramaswamy suspends 2024 bid, endorses Trump

-Vivek Ramaswamy on Monday night announced he’s dropping out of the 2024 GOP presidential race following a disappointing showing in the Iowa caucuses and endorsing former President, the latest announcement to winnow down the primary field as Trump dominates.
+Vivek Ramaswamy announced Monday night he’s dropping out of the 2024 GOP presidential race and endorsing former President Trump following the long shot’s disappointing showing in the Iowa caucuses, the latest announcement to winnow down the primary field Trump dominates.

 “As of this moment, we are going to suspend this presidential campaign,” Ramaswamy told supporters in Iowa on Monday night.

-Ramaswamy’s exit comes not long after former New Jersey Gov. Chris Christie (R) announced he was dropping his White House bid.
-Late last year, Sen. Tim Scott (R-S.C.) and former Vice President Pence also decided to leave the race.
+Ramaswamy’s exit comes not long after former New Jersey Gov. Chris Christie announced he was dropping his White House bid.
+Late last year, Sen. Tim Scott (S.C.) and former Vice President Mike Pence also bowed out of the race.

-Ramaswamy, the first GOP millennial to seek the Republican presidential nomination, was initially seen as a longshot candidate with little name recognition when he launched in February 2023.
-Though he showed modest signs of momentum during the primary, he was unable to achieve momentum in the race against not only Trump, but also other candidates like Florida Gov. Ron DeSantis (R) and former U.N.
-Ambassador Nikki Haley.
+Ramaswamy, the first GOP millennial to seek the Republican presidential nomination, was initially seen as a long-shot candidate with little name recognition when he launched in February 2023.
+Though he showed modest signs of momentum during the primary, he was unable to achieve momentum in the race against not only Trump, but also other candidates such as Florida Gov. Ron DeSantis and former United Nations Ambassador Nikki Haley.

-His foreign policy stances on Israel and Taiwan in particular drew heat from some of his rivals in addition to his lack of political experience.
+His foreign policy stances on Israel and Taiwan in particular, in addition to his lack of political experience, drew heat from some of his rivals.

-Ramaswamy said that, if elected, he would negotiate an “Abraham Accords 2.0” that would incorporate Israel within the rest of the Middle East in order to make additional aid after 2028 would not be necessary.
+Ramaswamy said that, if elected, he would negotiate an “Abraham Accords 2.0” that would incorporate Israel within the rest of the Middle East in order to ensure additional aid to the country after 2028 would not be necessary.

-On Taiwan, the 38-year-old biotech entrepreneur said that the U.S. would defend Taiwan until 2028 when the U.S. had achieved semiconductor independence and that “after that, our commitments to Taiwan, our commitments to be willing to go to military conflict, will change after that, because that’s rationally in our self-interest.”
+On Taiwan, the 38-year-old biotech entrepreneur said the U.S. would defend Taiwan until 2028, when the U.S. had achieved semiconductor independence, and that “after that, our commitments to Taiwan, our commitments to be willing to go to military conflict, will change after that, because that’s rationally in our self-interest.”

 But he later appeared to change course, telling NBC News correspondent Andrea Mitchell that “we will resume our position of strategic ambiguity” after 2028.